rcy/tools-docs/tools/graphql-server/subscriptions.md

 You can use `SubscriptionServer` lifecycle hooks to create an authenticated transport, by using `onConnect` to validate the connection.

-`SubscriptionsClient` support `connectionParams` ([example available here](/react/subscriptions.html#authentication)) that will be sent over the first WebSocket message, and delay every GraphQL subscription until done.
+`SubscriptionsClient` supports `connectionParams` ([example available here](/react/subscriptions.html#authentication)) that will be sent with the first WebSocket message.
+All GraphQL subscriptions are delayed until the connection has been fully established.

 You can use those connection parameters with `onConnect` callback, and handle the user authentication, and even extend the GraphQL context with the current user object.